senocular/senocular.github.com/articles/js_pitfalls_of_proxy.md

 ## Trapping construct on non-constructors

 For any function the `apply` trap in a proxy can be used to trap calls to that function.
-This will even work with `class` constructors which would normally throw an error when called, effectively allowing you to have a callable class constructor.
+This will even work with `class` constructors which would normally throw an error when called as a function without `new`.

 ```javascript
 class MyClass {}